Small voices speak loudly for conservation

 Emma: Royal Oak School’s fascination with the local wetland all began in the fall of 2010 when our school opened.
 Ever since then, the wetland has become our wild classroom.
 I have a special connection because my house borders the wetland.
 To my family it’s like a second backyard, a wild backyard.
 I have observed ducks, snowshoe hare, moose, coyotes and many more large and small critters while watching from my deck or walking through the wetland.
 We always have lots of ducks and sometimes geese nesting at the wetland.
 Once there was even a lovely white swan.
 I also sadly observed a mother duck lose all of her baby ducks to a coyote.
 For me the wetland is a magical place; I try to look after it by looking out for the animals and letting people know how important it is.

 Nadine: I have been visiting the local wetland with my school since I was in Kindergarten.
 I have learned that wetlands are super important places for ducks, geese and other kinds of wetland birds.
 As well, we have gone down and observed the small critters in the water.
 It is super fun.
 We put wetland water into buckets and watch, seeing everything from dragonfly nymphs to water beetles.
 All of these creatures are important and connected to the health of the wetland.
 Our wetland use to be much bigger; there was a prairie hill covered in native plants, and a grove of large popular trees.
 Unfortunately, more houses were built leaving less room for plant and land animals like the pocket gopher.
-Luckily our neighborhood has many wetlands where hopefully these land animals were able to find new homes.
+Luckily our neighbourhood has many wetlands where hopefully these land animals were able to find new homes.

 Taegan: You can’t believe all the cool, fun things we do at the local wetland.
 We use our senses to take it all in.
 We write, draw, listen, smell, touch and sometimes we are completely wowed by what we see.
 In the spring when we were collecting plant samples for the school herbarium we stopped to watch damselfly nymphs climbing out of the water, they were in the process of changing into adults.
 We listened to chickadees chirping and watched mallard ducks landing on the pond.
-I feel lucky to live in a neighborhood that has many wetlands.
+I feel lucky to live in a neighbourhood that has many wetlands.
 Visiting the local wetland makes me happy and makes me want to take care of wild places.